ckim105/SER316-Group-2/Deliverable2.md

 ### Sprint Planning (For Sprint 1-3)
 Document your Sprint Planning here.
 Also check the kickoff document for more details on what needs to be done.
 This is just the documentation.

-**Sprint Goal:** Your Sprint goal
+**Sprint Goal:** The goal of this Sprint is to change Memoranda into a basic Scrum board and to focus on the UI.

-**How many User Stories did you add to the Product Backlog:**  Number
+**How many User Stories did you add to the Product Backlog:**  We added 2 User Stories to the backlog

 **How many User Stories did you add to this Sprint:**
-> Answer the questions below about your Sprint Planning?
+>  8

 **Why did you add these US, why do you think you can get them done in the next Sprint?**

-> Your Answer
+> We added in these User Stories because they will change Memoranda into a preliminary Scrum board.
+We hope to accomplish most of the User Stories for Sprint 2.

 **Why do you think these fit well with your Sprint goal? (details)**

-> Your Answer
+> All of these User Stories pertain to updating the UI so that it represents a Scrum board.

 **Do you have a rough idea what you need to do? (if the answer is no then please let me know on Slack)**

-> Your Answer
+> Yes, we have a good idea of how to start Sprint 2.